tibdex/python-wheel-to-conda-package/README.md

 This converts a Pure-Python Wheel to a noarch Conda package.

 This tool can be used to replace `conda build` which can sometimes be very slow.
+[`setup.py bdist_conda`](https://docs.conda.io/projects/conda-build/en/latest/user-guide/recipes/build-without-recipe.html) can build a Conda package without a recipe but it relies on conda-build behind the scenes and thus suffers from the same slowness.

 ## Usage